davidp94/lockmap/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-Creates a map of locks to ids that can be used as a semaphore
+Creates a promise based map of locks that can be used as a semaphore

 # INSTALL
-`npm install <name>`
+`npm install lockmap`

 # USAGE